fair-research/bdbag/README.md

 # bdbag
 [![Build Status](https://travis-ci.org/fair-research/bdbag.svg)](https://travis-ci.org/fair-research/bdbag)

-#### BDDS Big Data Bag Utilities
+#### Big Data Bag Utilities

-The *bdbag* utilities are a collection of software programs for working with [BagIt](https://datatracker.ietf.org/doc/draft-kunze-bagit/) packages that conform the BDDS Bagit and BDDS Bagit/RO profiles.
+The *bdbag* utilities are a collection of software programs for working with [BagIt](https://datatracker.ietf.org/doc/draft-kunze-bagit/) packages that conform the Bagit and Bagit/RO profiles.

 The *bdbag* [profiles](https://github.com/fair-research/bdbag/tree/master/profiles) specify the use of the fetch.txt file, require serialization, and specify what manifests must be provided with a *bdbag*.